 (Written as of 2016)

 Any fan of Mortal Kombat would recognize Ermac, but for readers who aren’t familiar with the series, I’ll give a brief rundown.
-Ermac first officially appeared in Ultimate Mortal Kombat 3 as the red ninja character, but for some time, it was rumoured that Ermac was actually an unlockable character in the original Mortal Kombat game.
+Ermac first officially appeared in Ultimate Mortal Kombat 3 as the red ninja character, but for some time, it was rumored that Ermac was actually an unlockable character in the original Mortal Kombat game.

 It all began when somebody took a look at the debug menu for a Mortal Kombat arcade cabinet, which listed such stats as highest battle reached and number of characters picked.
 But the last listed stat was Ermacs, and no one knew what that truly meant, causing people to believe that he was an unlockable character, since it appears under the stat of Reptile battles; relating to the number of times players were able to unlock the secret fight against the character Reptile.
 Subsequently in October of 1993, the popular gaming magazine EGM (Electronic Gaming Monthly) published an article written by a reader named Tony Casey.
 Casey claimed in it that through a series of events, he was suddenly challenged by a red ninja called Ermac whilst playing Mortal Kombat.
 The character supposedly said “I’m Ermac.
 You will never defeat me”, and Casey was posthumously beaten by him.
 He also said that he didn’t know exactly how he’d caused Ermac to challenge him, and he apologized for the poor quality of the photo accompanying the article, claiming that it was due to it being a hastily taken snapshot in a poorly lit arcade.